Back to Blog

 Headshots for Resume: When to Use One and When to Skip

-When a resume headshot can make sense
+When a resume headshot can help

 A headshot is more common in public-facing fields, personal brand roles, and speaker-focused profiles.